 List of Prerequisites to Jesus' Return

-So, what are these prerequisites events?
-Here are many examples (listed in reverse chronological order):
+So, what are these prerequisite events?
+Here are several examples starting with the first event to come:

-- Third Temple — Several passages describe a Third Temple on the Temple Mount during the Great Tribulation (Rev 11:1-2; Mt 24:15; 2The 2:3-4).
+- Third Temple — Several passages describe a Third Temple on the Temple Mount with sacrifices going during the Great Tribulation (Rev 11:1-2; Mt 24:15; 2The 2:3-4).
 The Antichrist is even described as sitting in this end time temple as part of his declaration of himself as God (2Th 2:4).
-Obviously, there is as yet still no temple or even a construction project under way for one.
+Obviously, there is as yet still no temple or even a construction project under way for one, nor sacrifices yet.

 Speaking of the construction, some say that everything is already being prepared for this temple and it can go up fast, in less than a year.
-Even if that's true, under current political situation they still could not break ground on the Temple Mount without the Arabs approval or a strong belligerent response of opposition.
-The Arab control and power needs to be broken first, and that is not going to happen without a war (probably the future Psalm 83 war; see below).
+Even if that's true, under the current political situation they still could not break ground on the Temple Mount without the Arabs approval or a strong belligerent response of opposition.
+The Arab control and power needs to be broken first, and that is not going to happen without a war, probably the future Psalm 83 war as above.

-Although this is not the full roadmap (as contained in my book), it does include the "Event A" from my earlier explanation: the Psalm 83 War.
-Until we see that event, the end time roadmap has not begun.
+However, the above list does include the "Event A" from my earlier explanation: the Psalm 83 War.
+Until we see that event, the end time roadmap/final seven years has not begun.
 This means we could still have years or even a decade (or two?) before the end times events start and finish with Jesus' return.
 For sure, as long as it is unfulfilled, we have a good minimum of seven years before Jesus can come back, which is the length of the 70th Week of Daniel time frame in which all but one of the events above must take place.